 - Sizable 3.0 liter bagless dustbin

 - Less than great performance on hardwood floors

 ~$18 / year

 The Hoover Tempo Widepath is a bagged corded upright vacuum.
 In fact, this is one of the only bagged upright vacuums in this review of the two brands.

 Before scratching the Tempo Widepath off your list and marking it as old or outdated, there are a few real benefits that the Widepath has going for it over comparable models.
-First of all, the Widepath is remarkably inexpensive (usually around $75).
-Additionally, the extra wide cleaning path helps coverage a large area fast.
+First of all, the Widepath is remarkably inexpensive.
+Additionally, the extra wide cleaning path helps cover a large area fast.